s-h-a-d-o-w/s-h-a-d-o-w/README.md

 ### [My blog](https://aop.software/blog)

-... and some websites that I created a bunch of years ago that some people find useful: [Android Premium Games](https://androidpremium.games/), [fructosedb](https://fructosedb.org/)
+... and a site that I created a bunch of years ago that some people find useful: [Android Premium Games](https://androidpremium.games/)

 ### Please scroll down to the pinned repos for highlights